What is considered a supplier / subcontractor?

 Is there a limit on how much external costs I can include?

-All products/services of external providers whose cumulative value exceeds 5.000 euros shall be provided with details of the procurement source (Name of the company, country, number of person-hours quoted and rate/hour, detailing any major additional cost item quoted in the service).
+All products/services of external providers whose cumulative value exceeds 5.000€ shall be provided with details of the procurement source (name of the company, country, number of person-hours quoted and rate/hour, and any major additional cost item quoted in the service).
+Furthermore, you should specify whether the product is a Commercial-Off-The-Shelf (COTS) item or not.

-External providers with a total cost above 100k euros shall provide their separate, signed PSS forms (A1, A2 and Exhibit A).
+External providers with a total cost above 100,000€ shall provide their separate, signed PSS forms (A1, A2 and Exhibit A).

 It is not allowed to quote hours of external providers of any kind, those costs shall be only listed in exhibit A to PSS-A2.